Polynomial $\chi$-boundedness for excluding $P_5$: Introduction

 \item {\em \erh{}} if there exists $c>0$ such that $\max(\alpha(G),\omega(G))\ge\abs G^c$ for all $T$-free graphs $G$ (so the class of $T$-free graphs satisfies \cref{conj:eh}). \end{itemize}

 To show that a forest $T$ is poly-$\chi$-bounding, a possible pathway would be first to prove that $T$-free graphs satisfy \cref{conj:gs,conj:eh}.
-One could then use the \erh{} property of $T$ and extend its proof method to deduce that $T$ is poly-$\rho$-bounding, then build on this together with the proof that $T$-free graphs are $\chi$-bounded to eventually prove the poly-$\chi$-bounding property of $T$.
+One could then build on the \erh{} property of $T$ and the $\chi$-boundedness proof for $T$-free graphs to eventually prove its poly-$\chi$-bounding property.
 The case $T=P_5$ is an example of this approach.
-Indeed, the \erh{} property of $P_5$ was recently verified in~\cite{density7}, and was subsequently bootstrapped into its poly-$\rho$-bounding in~\cite{2024p5}.
-In the latter paper, it was suggested that perhaps the \erh{} property of $P_5$ could be used to prove \cref{thm:p5}; and we will show in this paper that this is indeed the case.
-Our proof also involves the \dd Gy\'arf\'as path\ee{} argument that yields the first $\chi$-binding function $x\mapsto 4^{x-1}$ for $P_5$-free graphs in~\cite{MR951359}. \cref{sec:sketch} discusses this in more detail.
+Indeed, the \erh{} property of $P_5$ was recently verified by Scott, Seymour, and the author~\cite{density7}, and will be employed to prove \cref{thm:p5} in this paper.
+The proof of \cref{thm:p5} also adapts the `Gy\'arf\'as path' argument~\cite{MR951359} that gave the first $\chi$-binding function $x\mapsto 4^{x-1}$ for $P_5$-free graphs.
+It would be interesting to extend this approach to settle \cref{conj:pgs} for $T$ being an arbitrary path.
+In this regard, it remains open whether $P_t$ has the \erh{} property for all $t\ge 6$; see~\cite{density5} for the best known partial result.